TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Creates an empty position with no valid text.
+Create an empty position with no valid text.

 ---